-A Purchase Order can be created by selecting the Supplier and the product (either manually or with a barcode scanner) and then be saved either as Pending (draft) or as Verified.
+A Purchase Order can be created by selecting the Supplier and the product (either manually or with a barcode scanner) and then be saved either as Pending (draft) or as Approved.

-You can create a new Purchase Order from Purchase -> Purchase Order.
+You can create a new Purchase Order from Purchases > New Order.
 This will trigger the following document creation page:

 The Supplier field can be automatically populated by starting typing text that is either included in the supplier name, the supplier phone 1 or phone 2, the supplier e-mail address or the tax ID of the supplier.
 Adding the supplier field will automatically populate the Address and Pickup Address fields according to the supplier definition.
 It will also populate the main Contact name of the supplier (if a default contact has been assigned under the supplier chosen).
 In case the supplier is a new one and does not exist in the account, the user may click the icon next to the supplier text-box to add on-the-fly a new supplier to the account.

 Similarly, the SKU field in the Product Details tab can be populated by starting typing text that is either included in the SKU code, the Product Description, the Product Version or the EAN code of the Product definition.
 Adding the SKU code will automatically populate the Product Description, Product Version and Unit Price fields according to the Product definition and any purchasing pricing rules that may apply.
 It may also populate the Supplier SKU in case the column is set to visible and the Product has been assigned a Supplier SKU.
 In case the SKU is not found in the account, the user will get a notification to add on-the-fly a new Product to the account.